juhasev/sample-ninja-help/financial-reports.md

 > =   Active Panellist Recruitment cost / Recruitment cost

-**NINJA NUGGET** - This gives an incredible insight into **actual recruitment costs** within the panel and well as helping evolving new recruitment strategies by slicing and dicing using different filters.
+> This gives an incredible insight into **actual recruitment costs** within the panel and well as helping evolving new recruitment strategies by slicing and dicing using different filters.
 Eg, understanding if there is a difference in costs and cost multiplier	based on Age, Gender, Education or any combination of data variables etc.  The forensic analysis possibilities are endless.

 ### ACTUAL RECRUITMENT COST